Natural Inks and Dyes to Colour Your World Happy

-Making natural ink and dyes is all about playing around with colors.
-The process of taking plants and turning them into color is wonderfully versatile, fun to work with, and is environmentally sound.
+Making natural ink and dyes is all about playing around with colours.
+The process of taking plants and turning them into colour is wonderfully versatile, fun to work with, and is environmentally sound.

-After a few experiments, you will discover that these mixes can be used to make subtle and refined colors, or something vivid and bold.
+After a few experiments, you will discover that these mixes can be used to make subtle and refined colours, or something vivid and bold.
 Once you learn the basic techniques, the options are endless.
-In this article I hope to expand your thinking about what is possible with natural dyes.
-They are more than just an antiquated way to color re-enactment clothing.
+In this article, I hope to expand your thinking about what is possible with natural dyes.
+They are more than just an antiquated way to colour re-enactment clothing.
 They can and should be a part of your eco-friendly wardrobe, your sustainable home textiles, and your fun.
 They are magical.

 Walnuts are rich in both natural dye chromophores and tannins.
 Both English and Black Walnuts can be used for dyeing.
 So can other nuts in this family like butternuts and heart nuts, with slightly different shades of brown.
 All are rich in tannins and make a wonderful natural dye.

 You use the green hulls that encase the nuts on the tree for the richest source of dye.
 Leaves, twigs, and walnut shells can also be used for natural dyeing but the richest browns come from dye baths made from the hulls.

 Making your own ink removes the toxic health risks of exposing yourself to fibre reactive dyes in commercial ink, as well as allowing you complete control over the manufacture and availability of your product.
 So start collecting your glass bottles and jars to hold your inks now.